Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Receiving the Push Notification

-The listens for various events from the push messaging service.
-The `push` event might have data attached.
+The service worker listens for various events from the push messaging service.
+The `push`{:.js} event may have data attached.
 You can use the data to specify your notifications.
-The payload of your messagehas to be relatively small.
-If you need to send something large you can send what's called a "tickle": You use the push message as a signal to fetch data from one of your endpoints in the service worker.
+The payload of your message has to be relatively small, though.
+If you need to send something large you can send what's called a "tickle": You use the push message as a signal to fetch data from your server in the service worker.

 The payload has to be encrypted, which is good for privacy, but difficult to implement.
-Another point for using a library.
+Which again brings us to the benefits of using a library.

 ``` js
 self.addEventListener('push', (event) => {